 5. Tinder: best for quick and easy setup

-All you need is a Facebook account and cell phone number are required to set up a Tinder account and once you’re on and specify what gender you’re interested in matching with, the app lets you upload up to six photos and write a short paragraph about yourself.
+All you need is a Facebook account and cell phone number to set up a Tinder account and once you’re on and specify what gender you’re interested in matching with, the app lets you upload up to six photos and write a short paragraph about yourself.
 You also have the option to link your other social media accounts so people can see what else you get up to.
-The whole setup process took our reviewers about three minutes and was far less comprehensive than sites like eHarmony and Plenty of Fish.
+The whole setup process took our reviewers about three minutes and was far less comprehensive than sites like eHarmony, Elite Singles or Plenty of Fish.

-Tinder is location based, with the search radius only goes as high as 100 miles from where you are so you’re going to be looking at people relatively nearby, with matches only showing up if both parties swipe right on each other.
+Tinder is location based, with a search radius of up to 100 miles from where you are, so you’re going to be looking at people relatively nearby, with matches only showing up if both parties swipe right on each other.

 Using Tinder is free but you can upgrade to Tinder Plus or Tinder Gold if you want extra features like unlimited re-dos on profiles you’ve passed up and increasing your visibility on the app.
 Tinder is for brief encounters as well as those looking for their soulmate.
 The key to successful online dating is being honest about what you want.